-There are people who are professional thieves and others who are looking for ways to make money.
+Some people are professional thieves and others are looking for ways to make money.

-These types of thieves are looking to make fast cash from finding money, wallets, purses, or items they can sell.
+These thieves are looking to make fast cash from finding money, wallets, purses, or items they can sell.

 Why Thieves Roam The Streets At Night

-Some thieves have reached the bottom of the barrel and this is the way they survive.
+Some thieves have reached the bottom of the barrel, which is how they survive.

-Most thieves will come out at night but there are daytime break and enter calls to the police.
+Most thieves will come out at night, but there are daytime break calls to the police.

-The idea is to consider any time of day is a good time for a thief.
+The idea is to consider any time of day as a good time for a thief.